luxfi/LPs/LPs/lp-0004-philosophy.md

 Lux Network is built on a foundation of open source principles and software sovereignty.
 This document articulates our philosophy of strategic forking, explains why we maintain complete control over critical dependencies, and establishes the guiding principles for our open source strategy.

-For implementation details, metrics, and verification procedures, see [LP-7](./lp-0007-supply-chain-control.md).
+For implementation details, metrics, and verification procedures, see [LP-0006: Security](./lp-0006-security.md) and [LP-0008: Plugin Architecture](./lp-0008-plugin-architecture.md).

 ---